-Service Current Budget for 2015/16 Current Variance Forecast Out Variance turn £'000 £'000 % £'000 % Looked after Children Placements, continued: A monthly LAC Commissioning Board reviews the financial pressures and achievement of savings.
+Service Current Budget for 2015/16 Current Variance Forecast Variance Outturn £'000 £'000 % £'000 %

+Looked after Children Placements, continued:

+- A monthly LAC Commissioning Board reviews the financial pressures and achievement of savings.
 This Board also reviews the top 50 cost placements, linking with the Section 20 panel and finding innovative, cost-effective solutions.
-The Board is responsible for monitoring against activity targets and identifying solutions if targets are missed.
-A cross council LAC Strategy has been developed and was agreed by CYP Committee in January.
+The Board is responsible for monitoring against activity targets and identifying solutions if targets are missed. - A cross council LAC Strategy has been developed and was agreed by CYP Committee in January.
 Alongside this is an action plan with savings allocated to activities to ensure that future savings will be achieved.

-The savings target for LAC Place a number of work streams which y there are Review of high cost residential placements - developing in county provision including long breaks and challenging new residential placements.
-Commissioning savings - seeking discounts and savings through tendering.
-Creative care - using resources more creatively to identify better solutions for young people.
+The savings target for LAC Placements in 2015/16 was £2m.
+Within the LAC Strategy there are a number of work streams which have achieved savings in 2015/16, including:

+- Review of high cost residential placements developing in county provision including long breaks and challenging new residential placements. - Commissioning savings seeking discounts and savings through tendering. - Creative care using resources more creatively to identify better solutions for young people.
 One case has been completed, and savings achieved are currently being reviewed.

-There are also work streams which reduce the cost of new placement aim to prevent it increasing: Alternatives to Care - working with children on the edge of care to enable them to remain at home or out of the care system.
-This aims to reduce the growth in the LAC (non-UASC) population.
-In-house fostering - increasing in-house fostering capacity to reduce the use of Independent Fostering Agency placements, therefore reducing the use of external placements.
+There are also work streams which aim to reduce the rate of growth in the LAC population, or reduce the cost of new placements.
+These work streams cannot impact current commitment but aim to prevent it increasing:

+- Alternatives to Care working with children on the edge of care to enable them to remain at home or out of the care system.
+This aims to reduce the growth in the LAC (non-UASC) population. - In-house fostering increasing in-house fostering capacity to reduce the use of Independent Fostering Agency placements, therefore reducing the use of external placements.
 Since 1st April 2015, the percentage of the LAC population in external placements has reduced by 5.01%.

-24) SEN Placements 8,469 421 5% 385 5%
+24) SEN Placements 8,469 421 5% 385 5% -------------------- ------- ----- ---- ----- ----